RainMark/gtk3-tutorial/introduction.rst

 ===================
 This guide does not walk through creating an application.
 It merely provides informational on each widget in GTK+, and describes their use.

-It also assumes that you are using up-to-date versions of GCC and GTK+.
+It also assumes that you are using up-to-date versions of GCC or Clang, and GTK+.
+The GTK+ version is recommended to be as new as possible, with the tutorial being written using 3.16.

 ===========
 Deprecation